 Heart attacks and strokes rising with extreme weather events, research suggests

-Extreme weather is fueling a rise in heart attacks and strokes, with heat waves and cold snaps intensifying cardiovascular risks, new research says.
+- ▪Extreme weather is fueling a rise in heart attacks and strokes, particularly in Poland.

 Opening excerpt (first ~120 words) tap to expand